l0wigh/Soluna/LANGUAGE.md

 It is recommended that you use include at the beginning of a newline and that you only put one by line.
 This rules is to be sure that the bundler is able to detect and add every included files into your executable.

+Yes, you can currently create infinite loop with it.
+Don't be stupid.

 ---

 ### 3.10 Command line arguments